TjeerdA/core-cognition/content/English/blog/kruger-dunning.md

 You got trapped in the perfect closed world that the coping mode allows us to create.
 It self-maintains the illusion of perfection because it closes itself from the being confronted by its imperfections.
 Real-world influences that cannot be fit in the narrative world are rejected in favor of ever more elaborate narrative constructs that explain why the real-world can and should be discounted in favor of the narrative we keep repeating.

 Instead of using your intelligence to ever-improve and generalize your understanding of the world, it does just the opposite: you used your intelligence to protect youself from any (sometimes painful) learning experience that reduces your inadequacy.
 The result is that your inadequacy becomes a central part of your identity.
-This fits with what we have written down in [part 3 of Coping & Co-creation](https://corecognition.com/basics/indentity/).
+This fits with what we have written down in [part 3 of Coping & Co-creation](https://corecognition.com/basics/indentity/) in the part on the normative identity style.